apoorvnandan/lilgrad/blog/tensor_c.md

 Going back to the initial example, our input, along with the parameters `w1` and `w2` are all instances of tensors.
 The challenge here is to find those specific values for `w1` and `w2` which make the function actually work.

-In order to do that, we define a different function, one that operates on the outputs of our neural network function and the expected outputs and returns a score that represents how good or bad the neural network is.
+In order to do that, we collect some data of accurate inputs and outputs for our function (the neural network). e.g. images of cats and dogs along with labels.
+Then, we define a different function, one that operates on the outputs of our neural network and the labelled outputs, and returns a score that represents how good or bad the neural network is.

 Here is an example: